dsutclif/Prompt-Suite/INSTALLATION.md

 1. Download the updated files
 2. Replace the old files with new ones
 3. Go to `chrome://extensions/`
-4. Click the refresh icon on the Prompt Library extension
+4. Click the refresh icon on the Prompt Suite extension
 5. Your stored prompts and settings will be preserved

 ## Uninstalling